 Tour the Museums

 You’ll want to carve out at least one afternoon for an art tour of the city.
 Because the holiday season is a peak time for tourism here, do yourself a huge favor and book museum tickets well ahead of your visit.
-There is no shortage of art: one can spend hours (days!) in the Louvre, the Musée d'Orsay, the Picasso Museum, the Musée de l’Orangerie—just to name a few.
+There is truly no shortage of art: one can spend hours (days!) in the Louvre, the Musée d'Orsay, the Picasso Museum, and the Musée de l’Orangerie, just to name a few.
 If you’re interested in skipping the crowds, you may consider booking an after-hours tour of the Louvre, for a closer, unhurried look at your favorite masterpieces.

 Attend a Church Service